 It’s incredibly lightweight for the size and easy to move.
 The only real drawback is the price, which is a bit high, but well worth what you’re getting.

-This is another good propane powered model from Outland.
+If you want a propane alternative to a wood camping stove, then get this propane-powered model from Outland.
 A smaller one this time, it still provides a lot of high quality performance.
 It can be hard to note, but it has little flame shaped holes cut out for ventilation, giving it very good circulation for the flames and a little heat venting.

 The volcanic rocks are a nice looking touch and add a great flickering effect to the flames.
 Purely cosmetic, but it adds to the cozy atmosphere.